Broken Capillaries & Rosacea

 Veins located on the legs can commonly be categorised into ‘spider veins’ (smaller veins) and ‘varicose veins’ (medium to large veins).
 These visibly occur as a result of an underlying problem with the reverse venous flow of the body’s circulatory system.
 This is why these types of veins will always appear blue in nature and on the surface of the skin.
 These veins require a thorough diagnosis in order to determine suitable treatment.
 Unfortunately, at the CRC we are unable to treat varicose veins.
 However smaller, more superficial veins like spider veins can effectively be treated at the clinic.

-Treatments for common vascular conditions
+Treatments available to rectify these common vascular conditions include:

 Advanced laser therapy